-After consultation with the president of the Faculty Senate or the Faculty Senate Executive Council, the chancellor may suspend the faculty member with pay, or change his or her assignment of duties, pending completion of the university's termination proceedings.
+After consultation with the President of the Faculty Senate or the Faculty Senate Executive Committee (or campus equivalent), the chief academic officer may suspend the faculty member with pay, or change his or her assignment of duties, pending completion of the university's termination proceedings described in Board policy, this Faculty Handbook, and campus procedures related to termination proceedings.
+The chief academic officer may combine action under this paragraph with any other procedures in Board policy Appendix B or this Section 3.12.